Lemonade Tycoon 2

-Lemonade Tycoon 2 is the sequel to Lemonade Tycoon.
+Lemonade Tycoon 2: New York Edition is the sequel to Lemonade Tycoon.
 This game contains more features, improved graphics, and is set in New York City, unlike its predecessor.
 Also, this version allowed the player to have more than one stand and the ability to have stands in more than one location at once.

 Lemonade Tycoon 2 revolves around selling lemonade for a profit.
 The player can buy upgrades to make customers happier and make lemonade faster.

-Game modes

-Lemonade Tycoon 2 has three modes: